Mojang/web-theme-bootstrap/README.md

 ### 1. SCSS files needed to generate your minecraft.net look and feel.

-These file scan be found under the scss folder.
+These files can be found under the scss folder.
 In your main scss file, include the following to get started:

 ```scss
 $freyja-asset-path: "[path_to_public_folder]";